andrewmcodes-archive/notes-wiki/how-to-setup-strapi-with-postgres.md

 Select postgres as your database and enter your credentials.

 Once the generator runs, `cd` into the directory and run `yarn develop`.
+Your browser will automatically open to the user registration page.